iomz/iomz.github.io/_posts/2022-11-13-docker-diffusers-jetson.md

 See the [Diffusers on Docker](#diffusers-on-docker) section to run the txt2img container on Xavier with JetPack 5.0.2.
 If your Xavier doesn't have the version of JetPack, keep reading.

-# Prepare the Jetson AGX Xavier
+# Prepare Jetson AGX Xavier

 The NVIDIA Jetson series require [NVIDIA JetPack](https://developer.nvidia.com/embedded/jetpack), which provides "a full development environment for hardware-accelerated AI-at-the-edge development" including the Jetson Linux image (Linux4Tegra, L4T), CUDA setup, etc.